Texas State Flag

 Texas seceded from the United States in 1861 and joined the Confederate States of America.
 The state remained part of the Confederacy until 1865.
 During this period, Confederate national flags flew alongside the Texas state flag.
 Texas rejoined the Union after the Civil War ended.

 From 1879 to 1933, no official state flag existed on paper.
 The legislature had repealed old statutes without renewing flag provisions.
 Texans continued flying the Lone Star Flag anyway.
 The state formalized the flag again in 1933.
-Color specifications were added in 2001 using Pantone numbers.
+Color specifications were added in 2001 using Pantone numbers, reinforcing civic language later mirrored on Texas's motto page.

 Identical design to the modern flag but colors were not standardized and appeared lighter.